 The GoPod is easily washable and folds into a carrying bag.
 For younger babies, KidCo makes a portable sleeping tent.
 This is the perfect place to nap as its breathable and will protect your little one from the sand and sun.

 Ailey was obsessed with the sand – touching it, kicking it, and especially eating it.
 We found it was best to keep her contained in the KidCo as much as possible.

 4. Bring your own toys for the beach.

 If you want to save yourself from having to buy overpriced beach toys, bring your own with you!
-Last year we made the mistake of leaving Annabelle’s bucket and shovel at home, so we had to purchase the most expensive plastic beach toys ever made that were broken in a day.
-Melissa & Doug makes funky fun beach toys or you can go with a full beach toy set including watering can (which is a must) and sand molds.
+Last year we made the mistake of leaving Annabelle’s bucket and shovel at home, so we had to purchase the most expensive plastic beach toys ever made (that were broken in a day).
+Melissa & Doug makes a fun baking beach toy set.
+Or you can bring a full beach toy set including watering can (which is a must) and sand molds.

 5. Keep Your Toddler Safe in the Water